FredOleary/VideoBiometrics/collector/README.md

 ## Options
 The configuration file config.txt contains the many options for saving heart rate data as well as for development.
 Config.txt is organized as a python dictionary so take care when editing.
-The one entry that is deployment sensitive is `"server_url"` If heart results are being sent to a remote server, ensure the service is running
+The one entry that is deployment sensitive is `"server_url"`.
+If heart results are being sent to a remote server, ensure the service is running